- The breasts

 Inherited breast cancer gene

 Everyone inherits a set of genes from each parent, so they have two copies of each gene.
-Sometimes there is a fault in one copy of a gene, which stops that gene working properly.
+Sometimes there is a fault in one copy of a gene.
 This fault is called a mutation.

-People with a strong family history of breast cancer can be tested to see if they have inherited a gene change.
-If you would like to know more about genetic testing, talk to your doctor or breast care nurse, or call Cancer Council 13 11 20.
+People with a strong family history of breast cancer can attend a family cancer clinic for tests to see if they have inherited a gene mutation.
+For more information about genetic testing, talk to your doctor or breast care nurse, or call Cancer Council 13 11 20.

 Some people have no symptoms and the cancer is found during a screening mammogram (a low-dose x-ray of the breast) or a physical examination by a doctor.
 If you do have symptoms, they could include: